MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 ## Set up DocuSign

-Setup a template in DocuSign.
+Set up a template in DocuSign.
 The template can contain one or more documents for viewing and signing.
-The template is assigned a recipient role but doesn't need any name or email association—these fields will be assigned from the Power Pages website.
+The template is assigned a recipient role but doesn't need any name or email association—these fields are assigned from the Power Pages website.
 The document can include tabs or fields including the signature tab.
-Please see [DocuSign Template documentation](https://support.docusign.com/s/document-item?language=en_US&bundleId=xry1643227563338&topicId=uab1578456394214.html&_LANG=enus) for details or watch [this video](https://support.docusign.com/s/articles/Create-a-DocuSign-Template?language=en_US).
+See [DocuSign Template documentation](https://support.docusign.com/s/document-item?language=en_US&bundleId=xry1643227563338&topicId=uab1578456394214.html&_LANG=enus) for details or watch [this video](https://support.docusign.com/s/articles/Create-a-DocuSign-Template?language=en_US).

 ## Install DocuSign

 1. Navigate to Setup, then select External Apps.
 1. Select the Install action for DocuSign.
-This installs a solution which contains tables, flows, a Dataverse plugin, and the PCF control to render signed documents.
+This installs a solution, which contains tables, flows, a Dataverse plugin, and the PCF control to render signed documents.

 ## Configure DocuSign

 Begin by resolving connection references.

 1. Resolve both flow connections.
-You will use DocuSign creds for the DocuSign flow and a connection to Dataverse.
+Use DocuSign creds for the DocuSign flow and a connection to Dataverse.
 1. Ensure both the flows are turned on.
 1. Acknowledge the configuration screen.
 1. Add the *DocuSign Envelope Create and Sign* cloud flow to your site by going to **Setup > Cloud Flows**.